 Alaska sole, also known as flounder, has a delicate, mild flavor perfect for poaching, sautéing, or steaming.
+There are more than 10 species of flatfish which include above-pictured Alaska Flathead Sole, as well as these six species listed below.

 More than 10 species of flatfish are harvested in Alaska